 For students whose primary language is English this means that they receive Spanish world language instruction.

-All students will be able to participate in AP Spanish and AP English Language prior to high school
+All students will have access to AP Spanish and AP English Language courses prior to high school

 graduation so that they can qualify for the Seal of Bi-literacy.
 All students will also receive a Spanish Language class that is differentiated and focuses on Academic Language across all content areas in preparation for the Spanish AP exam.